sage-code/maj/alphabet.md

 **Whistled C**

-Letter "C", "c" is whistled when followed by a vowel.
+Letter "C", "c" is whistled when followed by one of {`e`,`i`,`h`}.
 To pronounce this sound you must press the middle of your tongue on the roof top and produce a fricative "ch".
 The best symbol for this sound is "t͡ʃ"

 **Fricative Q**

-Letter "Q", "q" is followed by a vowel and is pronounced "ɢ".
+Letter "Q", "q" is pronounced "ɢ" when used in middle of words.
 To pronounce this sound you must press the back of your tongue on the back roof and produce a fricative voiced "gu".
 The best symbol for this sound is "ɢ"

 ## Digraphs